lucky630/HE_CRIMINAL_CL/README.md

 # HL_CRIMINAL_CL
-solution for hackerEarth criminal prediction challenge Techniques and different models used:
+This is the starting approach for the hackerEarth criminal prediction challenge Here are some Techniques and models:

 1. machine learning models using sklearn